Dodota: History

+The woreda is the site of the 1883 Battle of Dodota.
 Wheat and barley were introduced to the area when Emperor Menelik settled his soldiers there.
 These settlers land and started to plough and plant these grains.
 The local people imitated their farming system and began to produce these crops.
 However, the fact these soldiers came as landlords to Arsi, and the dislike of the Arsi Oromo for this new sedentary life, led to conflicts between the two.
 Interviews with local elders reveal that in 1912 Lenjiso Diga organized his fellow Oromos to attack the newcomers.
 They fought a battle at a place called Kedida that lasted 2 days.
-The Arsi won, and afterwards the representative of the government came to the area and is said to have made peace between the two groups.
+The soldiers won, and afterwards the representative of the government came to the area and is said to have made peace between the two groups.

 Until the early 1970s the inhabitants of Dodotana Sire, being Arsi Oromo, were in chronic conflict with Karayu pastoralists from Fentale, as well as with Jille Oromos from in the neighboring woreda, over rights to grazing land and drinking water for livestock.
 This conflict was settled during the early 1990s by emphasizing overall ethnic affiliation over minor clan differences.

 Inhabitants of this woreda were affected by the 1984-1985 famine, which forced them to sell off their cattle.

 Demographics

 The 2007 national census reported a total population for this woreda of 64,310, of whom 32,378 were men and 31,932 were women; 19,130 or 29.75% of its population were urban dwellers.
 The majority of the inhabitants said they were Muslim, with 59.88% of the population reporting they observed this belief, while 36.59% of the population practised Ethiopian Orthodox Christianity.

 Based on figures published by the Central Statistical Agency in 2005, this woreda has an estimated total population of 156,189, of whom 76,985 are men and 79,204 are women; 34,663 or 22.19% of its population are urban dwellers, which is greater than the Zone average of 12.3%.
 With an estimated area of 1,047.50 square kilometers, Dodotana Sire has an estimated population density of 149.1 people per square kilometer, which is greater than the Zone average of 132.2.

 The 1994 national census reported a total population for this woreda 107,846, of whom 54,719 were men and 53,127 women; 19,383 or 17.97% of its population were urban dwellers at the time.
-The two largest ethnic groups reported in Dodotana Sire were the Oromo (75.43%), and the Amhara (22.22%); all other ethnic groups made up 2.35% of the population.
+The two largest ethnic groups reported in Dodotana Sire were Oromo (75.43%), and Amhara (22.22%); all other ethnic groups made up 2.35% of the population.
 Oromiffa was spoken as a first language by 67.83%, and 31.55% spoke Amharic; the remaining 0.62% spoke all other primary languages reported.
 The majority of the inhabitants professed Ethiopian Orthodox Christianity, with 50.85% of the population reporting they practiced that belief, while 48.6% of the population said they were Muslim, and 0.95% were Protestant.